shakacode/react_on_rails/README.md

 ## Dependencies
 + Ruby 2.1 or greater
 + Rails 3.2 or greater
-+ Node 5.5 or great
++ Node 5.5 or greater

 ## Contributing
 Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to our version of the [Contributor Covenant Code of Conduct](docs/code_of_conduct.md)).